Actions Against Sexual Violence

 - During summer 2015, all policies and procedures related to Title IX were updated in order to be in compliance with New York State (“Enough is Enough” or 129-B) regulations signed into law on July 7, 2015.
 In particular, the following were added to Fordham’s policies and procedures: Students’ Bill of Rights, Notification of Rights at the Time of First Disclosure, Affirmative Consent Definition and Six Guiding Principles Regarding Consensual Sexual Activity, Alcohol and/or Drug Use Amnesty Policy, Policy on Transcript Notations and Appeals and additional information regarding both on and off campus resources.

 Standard Annual and Ongoing Trainings for Staff and Others

 - Campus Assault and Relationship Education (CARE), Title IX, Bias/Hate Crime and Campus Security Authority (CSA) training for all new Student Affairs and Mission and Ministry staff in the Student Affairs New Staff Orientation Program

 - Refresh CARE/CSA training for all returning staff through department heads

-- Expanded training for Resident Directors, Resident Assistants and Freshmen Mentors and Commuter Assistants and Freshmen Mentors, including training in trauma-informed handling of sexual assault complainants
+- Expanded training for Resident Directors, Resident Assistants and Freshmen Mentors and Commuter Assistants and Freshmen Mentors, including training in trauma-informed handling of sexual and related misconduct complainants

 - Handbook information for club advisors along with mandatory training for club leaders